The Royal Pigeon Racing Association Show of the Year takes place at the Winter Gardens in Blackpool. It’s known locally as the Pigeon Show.

-From trade stands, various groups and organisations, talks, films, young fanciers areas, to the main event: the showing and judging of thousands of the top pigeons in the UK.
+Trade stand exhibitors include various groups and organisations.
+There are talks, films and young fanciers areas.
+The main event is the showing and judging of thousands of the top pigeons in the UK.
 Plus, it’s a great chance for pigeon fanciers to meet up.

-With 120 trade stands for everything pigeon, organisers anticipate around some 15,000 visitors over the course of the weekend, including visitors from all over the UK as well as a large number of international guests.
+There are 120+ trade stands for everything pigeon.
+Each year the show brings around 15,000 visitors to Blackpool over the course of the weekend.
+Including visitors from all over the UK, there’s always a large number of international guests.

-Organised by the Royal Pigeon Racing Association (RPRA), and dubbed the “Crufts of the pigeon world,” the event, held at the Winter Gardens, is the largest in the world and sees fanciers of all ages from all regions in the UK making the annual trip to Blackpool.
+Organised by the Royal Pigeon Racing Association (RPRA) it’s the “Crufts of the pigeon world”.
+The event is the largest in the world and sees fanciers of all ages from all regions in the UK making the annual trip to Blackpool.

-Thousands of pigeons change hands at sales and auctions where sums of £10 to £10,000 can be paid for a pedigree racing pigeon or its offspring.
+Thousands of pigeons change hands at sales and auctions, where £10 to £10,000 can be paid for a pedigree racing pigeon or its offspring.
 The pigeons on display are all trying to win best in show, with the winner going on to the Supreme Champion class.

-In recent years the show organisers have worked hard to change the image of this traditional sport and have fanciers ranging in age from six years to over 90 years of age showing their prize pigeons at the show – this really is an event that appeals to both young and old alike.
+In recent years the show organisers have worked hard to change the image of this traditional sport.
+Fanciers range in age from six years to over 90 years of age, bringing their prize pigeons to the show.
+It really is an event that appeals to both young and old alike.

-As always, there will be an eclectic mix of trade stands with fanciers being able to buy anything from a £25,000 mahogany loft to a bag of pigeon corn.
+As always, there’ll be an eclectic mix of trade stands, with fanciers being able to buy anything from a £25,000 mahogany loft to a bag of pigeon corn.

 Further information is available on the RPRA website